microsoft/qsharp-compiler/src/QsCompiler/SyntaxProcessor/TypeInference/README.md

 ### Constraints

 Constraints are used to require that some types satisfy certain properties.
-For example, using the `==` operator requires that the type supports equality comparisons, and using `for` loop requires that the type supports iteration.
+For example, using the `==` operator requires that the type supports equality comparisons, and using a `for` loop requires that the type supports iteration.
 Constraints are not themselves first-class types in Q#, so all constrained types must resolve to a specific type that satisfies the constraint.

 ### Subtyping